gpeterson406/GreenwoodBookHTML/06-correlationAndSimpleLinearRegression.md

 in the population of trees is between 0.708 and 0.819.
-When the outlier is dropped from the data set, the 95% bootstrap CI is 0.753 to 0.826, which shifts the lower endpoint of the interval up, reducing the width of the interval from 0.111 to 0.073.
+When the outlier is dropped from the data set, the 95% bootstrap CI is 0.753 to 0.826, which shifts the lower endpoint of the interval up, reducing the width of the interval from 0.111 to 0.073 (Figure \@ref(fig:Figure6-12)).
 In other words, the uncertainty regarding the value of the population correlation coefficient is reduced.
 The reason to remove the observation is that it is unusual based on the observed pattern, which implies an error in data collection or sampling from a population other